 This methodological approach is a helpful guide to achieving practical implementation and programming of the educational program evaluation.
 The approach taken in this chapter is to describe what was done and explain why certain methods and approaches were implemented.
 The purpose is to define clear objectives that reflect a logical framework to achieve the goals of the project dedicated to increase patient safety due to the improvement of the nursing procedures.

 Project Design

-The project uses a mixed project design of quantitative (pretest and posttest design) and qualitative design (open-ended answers).
+This project uses a mixed project design of quantitative (pretest and posttest design) and qualitative design (open-ended answers).
 This project is described as a mixed methods project design consisting of quantitative and qualitative components.
 Evidence-based practice (EBP) project where the focus is on the enhancement of nursing practices concerning fall prevention.
 The practice change proposal requires developing an educational session to provide nurses with the readiness and confidence for using a fall toolkit (Huang et al., 2021).
 The educational intervention aims to address the issues of fall risk factors, environmental interventions in the long-term facilities, and stimulating intervention techniques to address falls.

 Project Methods/Plan and Procedures